meuniv/yamldoc/docs/General Purpose.rst

 ..
 Note:: If you wish to use specific LaTeX packages in your mathematical formulas, you will need to edit the python script directly.
 There is work in progress to make this process simpler.

+..
+Hint:: Feel free to contact `me`_ by email for any question!

+.. _me: vinmeunier@gmail.com